nwisbeta/github.io/pages/snomed_codesystem/snomed_codesystem_landing_page.md

 An ontology server can support multiple code systems, including SNOMED CT and specialist ontologies for laboratory processes.

-NHS Wales uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.
+The NWIS test server uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.

-These API examples use the NHS Wales test ontology server.
+These API examples use the [NWIS test ontology server](https://nhswales-snomed-dev.app/fhir/).

 ### View available Code Systems